-POLICY SP WT25 Commercial, industrial, office, and multifamily use, and disposal of solid waste shall be submitted with development applications to the planning authority.
+POLICY SP WT25 Commercial, industrial, office, and multifamily developments should provide vector and rodent proof receptacles on the premises for the storage and disposal of garbage.
+POLICY SP WT26 Solid waste management plans showing the separation, use, and disposal of solid waste shall be submitted with development applications to the planning authority.